wazuh/wazuh-documentation/source/azure/activity-services/services/log-analytics.rst

 Alert visualization
 ^^^^^^^^^^^^^^^^^^^

 Once the Wazuh configuration is set and the ``azure-logs`` module is running using the previous configuration, the event will be processed.
-The results can be checked in the Wazuh UI:
+The results can be checked in the Wazuh dashboard:

 .. thumbnail:: ../../../images/azure/new-user-event.png
     :title: Log Analytics App